 Instructions

-- Cut the stems of the California chilis and discard.
-Remove the seeds (it's okay if some seeds are left) and discard.
-You can slit the peppers to open and remove the seeds.
+- Cut the stems off the California chilis and discard.
+Remove the seeds (it’s okay if some seeds remain) and discard.
+You can slit the peppers open to remove the seeds.

-- Cut the stems of the red hot chilis and discard but keep the seeds in.
-The more seeds the more spicy.
-So remove all the seeds for a mild harissa or add all the seeds for a spicy harissa.
-I like mine medium, I add 1 hot chili with the seeds.
+- Cut the stems off the red hot chilis and discard, but keep the seeds in.
+The more seeds, the spicier.
+Remove all seeds for mild harissa or keep all seeds for spicy harissa.
+I like my harissa mild-hot, so I add 1 hot chili pepper with seeds.

-- Put the dried peppers in a big metal or ceramic bowl and cover them with boiling water.
-Place a plate over to prevent them from floating.
+- Put the dried peppers in a large metal or ceramic bowl and cover with boiling water.
+Place a plate on top to prevent them from floating.
 Soak for 20 minutes and drain.
-The best way to dry the peppers is in a salad spinner, dry as much as possible.
+The best way to dry the peppers is in a salad spinner—dry them as much as possible.

 - Put the peppers in the food processor with the rest of the ingredients and process until smooth.

-- Store in a jar or container, drizzle a little bit of olive oil and keep in the fridge up to 1 month.
+- Store in a jar or container, drizzle a little olive oil on top, and keep in the fridge for up to 1 month.
 I usually divide the harissa into 2 small jars.
 That way it doesn’t go bad.
 We give 1 jar to someone we love or freeze it until we finish the other jar.

 Thank you!
 I made it and it came out delicious.
 I put six red small hot peppers and it was perfectly hot